DIY-NAMICsystem/Hardware_Documentation/README.md

 AIM has a couple of key benefits for any behavioral neuroscience labs trying to study adolescene in rodents.

-**1. Decreased Experiment Time**
+- **1. Decreased Experiment Time**
     - Because subjects have 24 hour access to a specific paradigm, they learn quickly.
 Paradigms that typically takes months to train can be completed in just a matter of two weeks.

-**2. Inexpensive compared to traditional Med Associates Boxes.**
+- **2. Inexpensive compared to traditional Med Associates Boxes.**
     - All the materials used to make one AIM box only cost about **$200**.
 The software used to run the hardware is also free and open-source.
 In contrast, a typical Med Associates Box cost around $4000.
 The software rig that can control up to 8 Med Associates Boxes costs about $6,800.

-There are other key benefits to using AIM and you can find a complete list of benefits and advantages in the [Introduction]() But most importantly, it saves ***YOU*** time and money, allowing you to focus on other important lab tasks and allocate grant money to other experiments.
+There are other key benefits to using AIM and you can find a complete list of benefits and advantages in the [Introduction]().
+But most importantly, it saves ***YOU*** time and money, allowing you to focus on other important lab tasks and allocate grant money to other experiments.

 ___